danillotorresdev/hostfully/README.md

 To understand the system design choices made for this project, such as component structure, page organization, utility functions, and context management, please refer to the [System Design Documentation](./docs/system-design.md).

+## Documentation: Technologies Used

+For this project, I've listed the main technologies I used in this documentation.
+You can learn more through this [Technologies Used Documentation](./docs/Tech.md).

 ## Support and Feedback

-If you have any questions, feedback, or suggestions, please feel free to [open an issue](https://github.com/danillotorresdev/hostifully/issues) or [contact us](danilloept@gmail.com).
+If you have any questions, feedback, or suggestions, please feel free to [open an issue](https://github.com/danillotorresdev/hostifully/issues) or [contact me](danilloept@gmail.com).